-August 14 Arrival date, afternoon - between 2:00 pm and 6:00 pm sandwiches served; welcome talk August 15 Morning: guided tour of Aix Afternoon: Housing meeting and apartment visits; cell phone purchase August 16 2:00 pm : Administrative meeting Move into apartments
+August 18 Arrival date, afternoon - between 2:00 pm and 6:00 pm sandwiches served; welcome talk

+August 19 Morning : guided tour of Aix

+Afternoon : Housing meeting and apartment visits; cell phone

+purchase

+August 20 2:00 pm : Administrative meeting

+Move into apartments

-August 19 - Aug 30 Intensive course - Cours intensif for Sciences Po students Avenuet 10 Cont C (TENTATIVE - to be confirmed) August 19 - Sept 6 Intensive course - Cours intensif for SUFLE and Université students End of August (need to be confirmed) Meeting on Cultural differences with American psychologist Last week of August Meeting organized by Sciences Po for all their foreign students Early September Academic Meeting Week of September 2 Plaquettes (course info) will be available on the internet and in the Program office for preliminary selection of courses at Université Advising conferences to be held with FD regarding selection of courses for Sciences Po and Université students.
-September 2 Sciences Po courses begin (TENTATIVE - to be confirmed) September 9 Université, SUFLE and APA courses begin (TENTATIVE - to be confirmed) Mid or End of September Drop-Add Deadline (to be announced) November 1 Holiday - Toussaint November 11 Holiday - Armistice 1918 Mid December Exam period at Sciences Po Mid December Advising conferences with FD regarding selection for second semester courses for year students.
-Mid- December -Early Exam period at Université (to be confirmed) January Plan on staying in Aix until the end of January to make sure you can take all exams as needed.
-December 21- January 5 Winter Break (TENTATIVE - to be confirmed) January 6 2 nd semester starts at Sciences Po and at SUFLE ( TENTATIVE - to be confirmed ) January 13 2 nd semester starts at Université and APA ( TENTATIVE - to be confirmed) February One-week break at Sciences Po and Université (to be announced) End of January- Early- February Drop-add deadline for all courses (to be announced) April Spring break at Sciences Po (to be announced) End of April - mid May Final examinations at Université (TENTATIVE - to be confirmed) May 1 Holiday - International Labor Day and Ascension Day May 8 Holiday - Armistice 1945 May 21 Holiday - Ascension Day First three weeks of May Final examinations at Université and Sciences Po ( TENTATIVE - to be confirmed) First two weeks of June Make-up examinations at Sciences Po (TENTATIVE - to be confirmed) Plan on staying in Aix until the end of your exams or make-up exams as needed.
+August 23 - Sept 3 Intensive course - Cours intensif for all students

+End of August (need to be confirmed) Meeting on Cultural differences with American psychologist September 1 Meeting organized by Sciences Po for all their foreign students Early September Academic Meeting 1 st week of September Plaquettes (course info) will be available on the internet and in the 1 week of September Program office for preliminary selection of courses at Université Advising conferences to be held with FD regarding selection of courses for Sciences Po and Université students.
+September 6 Sciences Po, Université, SUFLE and APA courses begin September 13 Universite courses begin Mid or End of September Drop-Add Deadline (to be announced) November 1 Holiday - Toussaint November 11 Holiday - Armistice 1918 Mid December Exam period at Sciences Po Mid December Advising conferences with FD regarding selection for second semester courses for year students.
+Mid- December -Early Exam period at Université (to be confirmed) January Plan on staying in Aix until mid-January to make sure you can take all exams as needed.
+December 18- January 2 Winter Break January 3 - 15 Exam period at Université Plan on staying in Aix until mid-January to make sure you can take all exams as needed.
+January 17 2 nd semester starts at Sciences Po, Université, SUFLE and APA February 5-13 One-week break at Sciences Po February 14-20 One week break at AMU End of January- Early- Drop-add deadline for all courses (to be announced) February April 24-May 3 Spring break at Sciences Po April 25-May 7 Final examinations at AMU May 1 Holiday - International Labor Day and Ascension Day May 8 Holiday - Armistice 1945 May 9-May 25 Final Examinations at Science Po May 26 Holiday - Ascension Day June 20 - 24 Make-up examinations at Sciences Po Plan on staying in Aix until the end of your exams or make-up exams as needed.

-The vacation periods may vary from one institution to another, and you will need to check them carefully at the FAC ALLSH/AMU, SUFLE and at Sciences Po as well as with your professors.
+The vacation periods may vary from one institution to another, and you will need to check them carefully at the FAC ALLSH/AMU, SUFLE and at Sciences Po, as well as with your professors.
 When a legal holiday falls on a Thursday or Tuesday, many people at public and private institutions and businesses include Friday or Monday as part of the holiday in order to make a long weekend (called faire le pont).
 You should check with your professors if their classes will meet on such days.
 If class meetings are canceled due to holidays, strikes or absence of the professor, there will usually be extra make-up sessions at the end of the semester.